Blog Search

 You can adjust the text to better meet the needs of your blog, and you do not need to add content both before or after.

-Advanced Templates: Search module tags
+Advanced Templates: Search Module Tags

 If you are using an Advanced Template set for your blog's design, you can copy the code below into your templates to include the blog search on your blog.